The Future Knocking at Your Door (And It Comes in Layers)

 Table: Choose Your Weapon!
 Filament vs. Resin

-Feature | Filament (FDM) | Resin (SLA/LCD) |
+| Feature | Filament (FDM) | Resin (SLA/LCD) |

-Ideal For | Functional parts, prototypes, toys. | Miniatures, jewelry, models with fine details. |
+| Ideal For | Functional parts, prototypes, toys. | Miniatures, jewelry, models with fine details. |

-Material Cost | Low and lots of variety (PLA, ABS). | Higher, but with high accuracy. |
+| Material Cost | Low profile and a wide variety (PLA, ABS). | Higher, but with high precision. |

-Level of Detail | Good, but with visible layer lines. | Exceptional, with smooth surfaces. |
+| Level of Detail | Good, but with visible layer lines. | Exceptional, with smooth surfaces. |

-Security | Clean and safe process. | Requires ventilation, gloves and glasses. |
+| Security | Clean and safe process. | It requires ventilation, gloves, and goggles. |

 For All Warriors (FDM and Resin): The Basic Kit